My Vision and Planning Process for 2023

 Having a clear plan for the year helps you to focus and motivates you.
 You’ll feel that you have renewed energy and vitality.
 I hope you have your post-its at the ready!

-And in fact you can revisit your plan at any time you need a boost of motivation, and clarity about your priorities.
-I take the members of Business from the Heart (my membership) through this process twice a year in a live workshop, and have a video series taking people through the process that they can access at any time they need a refocus.
+And in fact, you can revisit your plan at any time you need a boost of motivation, and clarity about your priorities.
+I take the Hearties (the wonderful people in my Business from the Heart membership) through this process twice a year in a live workshop, and have a video series taking people through the process that they can access at any time they need a refocus.

 Step 1: Read “The One Thing” by Gary Keller